saezlab/mistyR/README.md

 remotes::install_github("saezlab/mistyR")
 ```

-The installation of mistyR without any additional dependencies and building vignettes should take only seconds.
+The installation without any additional dependencies and building vignettes should take only seconds.

 ## Usage

-Start by reading `vignette("mistyR")` to learn how to run mistyR.
-To use mistyR with commonly used objects for spatial omics data see the [articles](https://saezlab.github.io/mistyR/articles/).
+Start by reading `vignette("mistyR")` to learn how to run **mistyR**.
+To learn how to use the package with commonly used objects for spatial omics data see the [articles](https://saezlab.github.io/mistyR/articles/).

-Example pipelines and synthetic data for running mistyR are also available from [this repository](https://github.com/saezlab/misty_pipelines).
-To run mistyR on the provided synthetic data run the script synthetic_pipeline.R.
+Example pipelines and synthetic data for **mistyR** are also available from [this repository](https://github.com/saezlab/misty_pipelines).
+To run **mistyR** on the provided synthetic data run the script *synthetic_pipeline.R*.

 ## Citation
-If you use mistyR for your research please cite the [following publication](https://doi.org/10.1101/2020.05.08.084145):
+If you use **mistyR** for your research please cite the [following publication](https://doi.org/10.1101/2020.05.08.084145):

 > Jovan Tanevski, Attila Gabor, Ricardo Omar Ramirez Flores, Denis Schapiro, Julio Saez-Rodriguez (2020).
 Explainable multi-view framework for dissecting inter-cellular signaling from highly multiplexed spatial data. *bioRxiv*. doi: [10.1101/2020.05.08.084145](https://doi.org/10.1101/2020.05.08.084145)